CKGrafico/papanasi/README.md

 🥯Papanasi _(pronunced pɑpənæʃ or papanash)_ is a **UI library to use cross Frameworks**.
 A set of components to use in Angular, React, Solid, Svelte, Vue and Web Components.
 Is based on the [Mitosis](https://github.com/BuilderIO/mitosis) library and documented using [Storybook](https://storybook.js.org/).

-> WARNING: THIS IS AN ALPHA DONT USE IT YET, IS UNDER DEVELOPMENT.

 <p align="center">
   <a href="https://github.com/CKGrafico/Papanasi/blob/main/LICENSE"><img src="https://img.shields.io/github/license/CKGrafico/Papanasi.svg?logo=creative%20commons&color=8FBFA9&logoColor=FFFFFF" alt="GitHub license" /></a>
   <a href="https://github.com/CKGrafico/Papanasi/network"><img src="https://img.shields.io/github/stars/CKGrafico/Papanasi.svg?logo=verizon&color=4D8C6F" alt="GitHub stars" /></a>